Give your sewing projects a professional finish by adding piping! Learn how to make and sew piping with today’s tutorial.

 Before we start, I think we need to clarify what I mean when I’m talking about piping.
 There are many different widths of piping.

-Today we are talking about the piping you can get in the package at the fabric store.
-The yellow one above.
-Many of the techniques today will also work for the 2nd piping in the photo, which is smaller and usually used in heirloom sewing.
+Many of the techniques today will also work for the second piping in the photo, which is smaller and usually used in heirloom sewing.

-Sometimes piping is also referred to as cording.
-Generally cording refers to fabric wrapped around a cord, and is commonly used in home decor sewing.
+Sometimes, piping is also referred to as cording.
+Generally, cording refers to fabric wrapped around a cord and is commonly used in home decor sewing.
+Cording is also normally thicker than piping.

 You can also use a zipper foot.
 This is the zipper foot that came with my Viking Sewing Machine.
 I have it right up next to the edge of the cording.
 Zipper feet are different for every sewing machine manufacturer.
-If you’re not sure if yours will work, test it out on some scrap fabrics.
+If you’re unsure if yours will work, test it on some scrap fabrics.

-Today we are working with the 12C foot.
-As you can see from the photo a piping foot has a groove underneath that allows the piping to slide under easily.
-It keeps it in place as you sew.
+Today, we are working with the 12C foot.
+As you can see from the photo below, a piping foot has a groove underneath that allows the piping to slide under easily and keeps it in place as you sew.

-The other two feet also have grooves in the bottom, but as you can see they are much smaller.
-Making them ideal to use with tiny piping.
-But like I said today we are sewing with standard piping.
+The other two feet also have grooves in the bottom, but as you can see, they are much smaller.
+Making them ideal for use with tiny piping.
+But like I said today, we are sewing using standard piping.

 Video Instructions

-I was invited to film a set of videos with the Fat Quarter Shop.
-One of the videos I filmed with them walked you though the steps of inserting piping into a seam.
+I was invited to film videos with the Fat Quarter Shop.
+One of the videos I filmed with them walked you through the steps of inserting piping into a seam.

 How to Sew with Piping